inblockio/aqua-PKC/README.md

 # micro-PKC (Personal Knowledge Container)
-Author: FantasticoFox / 23.
+Author: inblockio / 23.
 August 2021

 Installation for Linux (Tested in Ubuntu 20.04) of your Personal Knowledge Container\
 This should work for other environments like Windows and Mac if the dependancies are fullfilled.